Reporting from H. Beam Piper's Fiction

 Piper's Paratime yarns of alternate, parallel universes patrolled by the cross-time-traveling Paratime Police began with 1948's "Police Operation" and culminated in the 1965 novel Lord Kalvan of Otherwhen.
 Besides the thousands of alternate timelines of the Paratime setting Piper also described an extensive background for the "First Level" civilization which stretches from its ancient origins on Mars to the time when it is exploiting and policing thousands of those timelines from Terra's "Home Time Line."

 In addition to his Future History and Paratime settings, Piper published other speculative fiction (e.g. "Dearest"), historical fiction (e.g. "Rebel Raider") and mystery fiction (e.g. Murder in the Gunroom) between the publication of his first story in 1947 ("Time and Time Again") and his death in 1964, most with their own specific settings.
-There are also a handful of other Piper yarns with shared settings — like the "Hartley yarns" ("Time and Time Again," "The Mercenaries" and "Day of the Moron") — and yarns like "Genesis" (and even the Hartley yarns themselves) which may be connected to Terro-human Future History or Paratime yarns in unusual or unexpected ways.
+There are also a handful of other Piper yarns with shared settings — like the "Hartley yarns" ("Time and Time Again," "The Mercenaries" and "Day of the Moron") — and yarns like "Genesis" which may be connected to Terro-human Future History or Paratime yarns in unusual or unexpected ways.

 Dillingham Drive (Technology)